-Government report (printed) or Command Papers (for example a white paper or a green paper):
+Government report (online) or Command Papers (for example a white paper or a green paper):

 Name of Government Department.
-Title of paper/report, Cm number - also called the Series number.
-Place of publication: Name of Publisher; Year of publication.
+Title of paper/report, Cm number [Internet].
+Place of publication: Name of Publisher; Year of publication [cited Year Month Day].
+Available from: URL.